sayedhany/50-project-HTML-CSS-and-JavaScript/19-Theme Clock/README.md

 ### Theme Clock

-This is a JavaScript code that creates an analog clock and uses different functions, variables, and event listeners to manipulate the clock.
+This is a JavaScript code that creates an analog clock and uses different functions, variables, and event listeners to manipulate the clock..

 The first 6 lines are selecting different HTML elements using Document Object Model (DOM) APIs.